 Probation and Dismissal:

 A graduate student will be placed on academic probation following any term in which the student fails to achieve a grade point average of at least 3.00 or receives a grade of “F” in any course, regardless of the level of courses taken and the cumulative grade point average.
-A student on probation may not hold a graduate assistantship.
-Academic probation is removed when the student completes a subsequent term and achieves a term grade point average of at least 3.00 with no grade of “F” in any course and a cumulative grade point average of 3.00 in all graduate level courses completed at Trinity University.
+Academic probation is removed when the student completes a subsequent term with a term grade point average of at least 3.00 with no grade of “F” in any course and a cumulative grade point average of 3.00 in all graduate level courses completed at Trinity University.
+For the purposes of this policy, any term in which a student is enrolled in at least 6 credit hours is considered a “term.”

 - A graduate student will be dismissed from the graduate program following any term in which the student earns a grade point average of less than 2.00, regardless of the level of courses taken and the cumulative grade point average.

-- A graduate student placed on academic probation will be dismissed from the graduate program if the student fails to meet the requirements to be removed from probation after attempting nine semester hours.
+- A graduate student placed on academic probation will be subject to dismissal from the graduate program if the student fails to meet the requirements to be removed from probation in the subsequent term.
+For the purposes of this policy, any term in which a student is enrolled in at least 6 credit hours is considered a “term.”

 - Students dismissed from the graduate program have the option to appeal to the faculty members of the Commission on Graduate Studies.
-The appeal must be made in writing by the student within 10 days of notification of the decision.
+The appeal must be made in writing by the student within 10 business days of notification of the decision to the Office of Academic Affairs .
 When making a decision on an appeal, the Commission will consider the recommendation of the student’s academic department.

 Trinity University recognizes that students are responsible for maintaining standards of academic performance established for each course in which they are enrolled.
 However, the University also recognizes that students should have protection through orderly procedures against prejudicial or capricious academic evaluation.
 In all cases, the burden of proof rests on the student initiating the appeal.